 Sometimes, no matter how good your intentions, you end up making a mistake.
+It’s not unheard of for Sometimes, no matter how good your intentions, you end up making a mistake.
 It’s not unheard of for someone with a disabled placard to forget to place it on their rearview mirror when they park and end up with a parking ticket.
+It’s important to understand how to properly display handicap signs to avoid the steep costs that could arise from a wrongly issued parking ticket.

 Handicap parking violations can bring with them very steep fines.
 They are one of the most expensive parking tickets you can get, as a way to persuade those without handicap parking placards from illegally parking in designated spaces.

 If you have a placard and are legally entitled to park in a handicap space, but still get a ticket, what can you do?
-You don’t have to simply pay the ticket – you can appeal it.
-Read on to find out how to dispute disabled parking fines.
+You don’t have to simply pay the ticket—there are steps you can take if you parked in a handicapped spot and got a ticket.
+Read on to find out how to handle a disabled parking fine appeal.

 Disabled Parking Fines: Wrongfully Issued Handicap Parking Violation

-There are several options available to you for getting a disabled parking ticket and associated fines dismissed.
-A few common reasons to dispute your parking ticket include:
+There There are several options available to you for managing a disabled parking ticket appeal to have any associated fines dismissed.
+A few common reasons to dispute wrongly issued parking ticket for parking in a handicapped spot include:

 Fines for Disabled Drivers: How You Can Dispute a Parking Ticket